alicolville/Weight-Tracker/readme.txt

 * Improvement: Removed old photo upload and migrated to to new meta fields.
 * Improvement: Added custom field data to email notifications.
 * Improvement: Added additional logic to remove photos from media library when no longer used by Weight Tracker (e.g. user has deleted them)
+* Improvement: Various minor tweaks to meta fields and validation.

 = 6.0 =